liqotech/liqo/docs/pages/Architecture/_index.md

 3. **Resource Sharing**: When a cluster is interested in resources proposed by a certain advertisement, it accepts the advertisement.
 This triggers the establishment of network interconnections and the spawning of a new virtual-kubelet.

-[Here](/images/complete-workflow.png) you can find a graphic description of the complete workflow
+[Here](/images/complete-workflow.png) you can find a graphic description of the complete workflow.

 ## Discovery